jabba2324/weekender/README.md

 # 🚀 The Weekender

 A web app that generates random AI-powered application ideas you can build in a weekend, complete with suggested tech stacks.
+You can join like minded weekenders at our discord community https://discord.gg/aQTs7XPN

 ## Features